Kamehameha: The Founding of the Hawaiian Kingdom

 Then, on May 22, she took to the House floor to fight for an amendment that would have cut language in the bill that allows the secretary of defense and secretary of state to develop a strategy that counters the “destabilizing activities of (Russia’s ally) Iran” without congressional approval.

-During a four-and-half-minute floor speech she said the provision, if it remained, would allow the U.S. to go to war with Iran.
+During a four-and-half-minute floor speech she said the provision, if it remained, would allow the U.S. to go to war with Iran (which is backing Russia's ally Assad in Syria).
 It was one of the main reasons, she said, she voted against the NDAA in committee.

-Gabbard then went on to criticize the U.S. for participating in “military adventurism and interventionist wars,” including in (against Iranian forces in) Yemen and (Russia’s ally) Syria, where she traveled in 2017 to meet with President Bashar al-Assad.
+Gabbard then went on to criticize the U.S. for participating in “military adventurism and interventionist wars,” including (against Iranian forces) in Yemen and (Russia’s ally) Syria, where she traveled in 2017 to meet with President Bashar al-Assad.

 Despite the impassioned speech, her amendment failed by a vote of 60 to 355.
 Even Hanabusa was opposed.